 What to Wear

 I always start my response to this question with, "First and foremost, dress like yourself."
-I don't want to suggest beautiful boho maxi dresses if that is something you would never ever wear.
+I don't want to suggest something you would never ever wear.
+But I do believe certain clothing options will give that “timeless” look while matching the “vibe” of my image style.

 Below are a few of my definite clothing tips as well as some links to shops that I think have beautiful clothing that matches my "look"